VBirbal/Store-clustering/README.md

 # Store segmentation - Unsupervised learning

-This notebook considers the data on purchases made from different stores and identifies store clusters.
+This notebook considers the purchase data from different stores on certain type of products and identifies store clusters.

 ### What's in store
 - Unsupervised clustering